-Spring break may have been cancelled, but the season’s colors are on full display in Charlotte.
-While we’re hunkering down in our homes, there’s never been a better time to get lost in a great book.
-These nonfiction titles offer plenty of inspiration, so you’ll be ready to take on the world when it’s safe to venture out.
+There’s never been a better time to get lost in a great book.
+These nonfiction titles offer plenty of inspiration, so you’ll be ready to take on the world when it feels safe again.
 Until then, we’ll be staying in with our stack of books and dreaming of reunions with our favorite people and places.

-You can still support Park Road Books and Main Street Books in Davidson by ordering online (Park Road Books also offers curbside pick up).
-Or shop via the Amazon links below (book summaries pulled from Amazon.com).
+Shop these titles locally at Park Road Books and Main Street Books in Davidson or shop via the Amazon links below (book summaries pulled from Amazon.com).

 Untamed, by Glennon Doyle (The Dial Press)